This information reflects the 2026 program. Have more questions after reading these FAQs? Contact Becca Kedenburg at becca.kedenburg@mtsgreenway.org.

 WHAT TO BRING / WEAR

-Burien Green Teens happens entirely outdoors, so it’s important that interns wear or bring what they need to stay comfortable, hydrated, and energized.
-Interns are provided with a Gear Kit that includes nearly everything they need to bring or wear.
-(See Benefits for the Gear Kit contents).
-The Gear Kits do not include sunscreen, sunglasses, snacks.
+Burien Green Teens happens almost entirely outdoors, so it’s important that interns wear or bring what they need to stay comfortable, hydrated, and energized.
 All safety equipment is provided.
+The Gear Kits that are provided (see Benefits above) do not include sunscreen, sunglasses, snacks.

 APPLICATION PROCESS